by Sven Åke Bjørke, Nov 2017

 Can politicians – our custodians – and leaders of big fossil fuel companies – become personally responsible for damages that occur due to their negligence?

 Act of God – force majeure – An old legal term

-Roman law, which international law more or less is based on, may have had its roots in religion but gradually developed in a more pragmatic direction.
-The Romans developed a legal system to ensure that trade in the Mediterranean area would go as smoothly as possible, with a minimum of risk for the investors.
+Roman law, on which international law is rooted, may have had its origin in religion.
+Gradually it developed in a more pragmatic direction.
+The Romans used a thousand years to build a legal system ensuring that trade in the Mediterranean area would go as smoothly as possible, with a minimum of risk for the investors.
 A shipwrecked captain would have to prove he had done everything possible to save the ship by referring to the precautionary measures he had taken, by training the crew, maintaining the boat, not overloading, when necessary throwing some heavy goods overboard etc. A legal standard that still exists in international law called “bonus pater familias” (Anners, p.289) was established: The standard of what a good, reasonable and responsible family father would have done in the same situation.
 (What this good person would have done was assessed by the judge / praetor (Anners, p.58).)

 The reasonable person weighs four factors before he acts.
 First, he assesses the foreseeable risk of harm his actions or lack thereof may create and compare them to the utility he might achieve.
 He also calculates the extent of the risk.
 Thirdly, he must assess the likelihood of the risk actually causing harm to others and fourth, the possible alternative actions of less risk.
 The reasonable person is thus required to appropriately inform himself and act accordingly.